Download our app to stay updated on the latest experiences around you!

 Gramercy Park

 Friend of a Farmer is a family-owned eatery that has built a reputation for fresh and locally sourced ingredients.
-Its role in pioneering the farm-to-table in the 30+ years since its opening has been a source of pride for the restaurant and the community it serves.
-Start off with an “Eye Opener” like Avocado Tartare and choose from over 10 different egg dishes or an entree from the griddle.
-Friend of a Farmer doesn’t take weekend brunch reservations, so be sure to get in early for your spot.
+Start off with an “Eye Opener” like Avocado Tartare and choose from over ten different egg dishes or an entree from the griddle.
+Friend of a Farmer doesn’t take weekend brunch reservations, so be sure to get in early to ensure a spot.

 La Pecora Bianca